emb417/wccls-data/README.md

 # wccls-data

-Collecting "Not Holdable" availability data from [Washington County Cooperative Library Services Catalog](https://catalog.wccls.org/) for titles based on keyword search and branch ids.
+Collecting availability data from [Washington County Cooperative Library Services Catalog](https://catalog.wccls.org/) for titles based on keyword search and branch ids.

+## Dev Setup

+1. install node 8.4.0
+1. git clone
+1. mkdir data
+1. mkdir logs
+1. touch logs/access.log
+1. mkdir notify
+1. touch notify/message.txt
+1. npm i
+1. npm start

+Basic dev server runs on start; using nodemon to reload the express server as you work on your app.  scrape.sh in automation can be configured to search for different keywords, etc.

+* Http server logs to logs/access.log
+* Responses output to data/[files].json
+* Notifications output to notify/message.txt

+# Automation Setup
+Automation files are included for Mac OS X.

+1. Change the working_dir in each script except imessage.sh
+1. chmod 777 scripts
+1. Change the paths in each plist
+1. Copy com.wccls.Server.plist to /Library/LauchDaemons/.
+1. Copy com.wccls.Scrape.plist and com.wccls.Message.plist to /Library/LaunchAgent/.

-## Example Usage
+## Example API Usage

 ### Request:
 * curl http://127.0.0.1:1337/\?size\=5\&branch\=9\&filter\=In\&keyword\=ghost%20in%20the%20shell